It doesn’t matter what your reason is to search for vegan Christmas cookies.

 - Waste: Since recycling bins are not very trustworthy in too many parts of the world and if you an not refuse packaging search for private recycling programs in your city.
 Maybe there are some where you can drop of your plastic bags from certain ingredients you need.
 The free programs from terra cycle are amazing (make sure to check the Terra cycle website for your own country).

 - Hot drinks for your cookies?
-Try some vegan hot chocolate with whipped vegan coconut cream or vegan marshmallows or make some tea (try to stick to loose tea because most conventional tea bags have plastic fibers included because they get glued together)
+Try some vegan hot chocolate with whipped vegan coconut cream or vegan marshmallows or make some tea (try to stick to loose tea because most conventional tea bags have plastic fibers included if they get glued together)

 Let´s have a merry vegan Christmas cookie season this year with these 4 easy vegan Christmas cookie recipes.